meriadec/lama/coins/bitcoin/interpreter/README.md

 ### Save Transactions

->TODO :
->If the block height given in this sync conflicts with a block height exiting from previous sync for this user,
->delete all transactions and operations from these previous block and mark these blocks as "deleted"

 This will upsert all blocks and transactions with their inputs and outputs in DB for this user.
 If another user is synchronised and is also present in the same transaction, the transaction will be saved twice, one for each user.